isel-leic-ipw/2425i-IPW-LEIC34D/Lesson01/part04_en.md

     }
     ```
 - In the example, `surnames` may not be in the same memory address space of person.
-    - They are distinct objects probably **not** allocated in serial memory space.
+    - They are distinct objects probably **not** allocated in serial space of memory.
 - Methods for serialize and *unserialize*:
     ```js
     const person = {